nih-cfde/organization/README.md

 This is the central organizational repository for the Common Fund Data Ecosystem

-To modify or update this repository, please do any of: create a pull request, file an issue, or [e-mail us](mailto:autohelp+int+851+6545985337373134556@CFDE.groups.io) with your request.
+To modify or update this repository: create a pull request, file an issue, or [e-mail us](mailto:autohelp+int+851+6545985337373134556@CFDE.groups.io) with your request.